miha-stopar/crypto-notes/proofs1.md

 Zero-knowledge proofs have been introduced in the seminal paper of Goldwasser, Micali, and Rackoff [5].

+Before [5] interactive proof systems mostly considered the cases where a malicious prover attempts to convince a verifier to believe a false statement.
+In [5] also the verifier was considered as someone who can cheat.
+The authors asked if the verifier can be convinced about a statement without any information being leaked except for the validity of the statement.

 The majority of the notes below are taken from Hazay-Lindell [1] Sigma protocols and efficient zero-knowledge chapter which is based on [2].